apssouza22/chatflow/README.md

 # Chatflow

-You can ask anything about our project or our github repo directly in our user interface:
+You can ask anything about our project and our github repo directly in our user interface:

 http://apps.newaisolutions.com/